 The multiplication of authority spheres poses a particular challenge for the modern legal order.
 Built around ideas of unity, system and coherence, law encounters difficulties when forced to deal with norms and rules originating from multiple sources and origins.
 Traditionally, the law of the nation state approached this challenge through conflict and reception rules, which determined whether or not external norms were to have an internal effect.
 Yet this clear delineation has been called into question as the distance between different spheres of authority – especially national, transnational and international ones – has decreased and their regulatory goals and addressees have come to overlap.
 As law becomes ‘postnational’, it is under pressure to develop new mechanisms which are able to relate norms from multiple authority spheres to one another.

-This project, part of a collaborative effort with colleagues from political science and law in Berlin, builds on earlier work of mine on pluralism in postnational law, published in my book, Beyond Constitutionalism.
+This project is part of a collaborative effort with colleagues from political science and law in and around Berlin, which comes together in the OSAIC project, a research group funded by the Deutsche Forschungsgemeinschaft and the Swiss National Science Foundation.
+My contribution to the project builds on earlier work of mine on pluralism in postnational law, published in my book, Beyond Constitutionalism.

 Some results of the project have appeared in an article, jointly authored with Francesco Corradini and Lucy Lu Reimers: “Order at the Margins: The Legal Construction of Interface Conflicts over Time”, Global Constitutionalism 9:2 (2020), 343-363.
 It is part of a special issue of the OSAIC group, “After Fragmentation”, in which we explore the ways in which interface conflicts are managed and what kinds of order emerges as a result.
 Our article is available as accepted manuscript (free) and as abstract and published version